saracuriel/VP-Onboarding-Doc/level_2/vp_api.rst

 How to onboard to Level 2 using the VP-API Specification
 ------------

-Transitioning to Level 2 involves seamlessly integrating resources with the EJP RD VP API Specification, a gateway to further unlock the capabilities of the Virtual Platform.
-This integration is facilitated by a suite of optional tools that pave the way for a comprehensive resource discovery experience.
-We offer five solutions for onboarding, which are described in the following sections.
+Setting up Level 2 involves seamlessly integrating resources with the EJP RD VP API Specification.
+This is facilitated by installing any one of a suite of optional tools.
+Specifically, we offer five solutions for Level 2 onboarding, which are described in the following sections.
 Figure 7 depicts the steps of the Level 2 onboarding process.

 ..  figure:: _images/f7.png
     :alt:  Level 2 onboarding process overview